Sikh or Terrorist: Sant Jarnail Singh Bhindranwale

 When the CRPF opened fire the army officers were present beside them with a view to observing and studying the positions of the defenders of the Golden Temple Complex.
 But they could achieve little except hitting the Golden Temple and Guru Ram Das Langar building where Bhindranwale held his daily congregation.

 Therefore, we conclude that Sant Jarnail Singh cannot be held responsible for the damage caused by the government.
-Evacuating the holy place would have brought more destruction, killing and shame to the Sikh nation and Sant Jarnail Singh and his brave companions died fighting for a noble cause repelling the attack as much as they possibly could have.
+Evacuation of the holy place by Sant Ji would have brought more destruction, killing and shame to the Sikh nation.
+Sant Jarnail Singh and his brave companions died fighting for a noble cause repelling the attack as much as they possibly could have.

 Sant Jarnail Singh was the only person who kept the government in check and exposed its despotic behavior and anti-Sikh activities to the general masses.
 His noble sacrifice has earned him the status of ‘Sikh of 20th Century’ which is due to love and admiration the Sikhs have for him.
 True heroes like him have always been branded as extremists, separatists and terrorists by the oppressive regimes but the truth shall prevail.
 Just like Mughal and the British Empires that considered Sikhs as terrorists have vanished, the Indian regime too shall disappear from the map of this world.
 A day shall come when Sikhs will become sovereign rulers of their homeland and Sant Jarnail Singh will get his due respect and honor in history books.
 As long as the world lives, the name of Sant Jarnail Singh will be remembered in the hearts of the Sikhs as a true Sikh, martyr and a great warrior.
 His name will continue to exist in the memory of Sikhs and his life will continue to inspire future generations of Sikhs to fight against tyranny, oppression and injustice.
 In the words of A. R. Darshi: